authzforce/fiware/doc/UserAndProgrammersGuide.rst

 * Functions: to support extra XACML functions, e.g. from DLP/NAC Profile;
 * Attribute Providers: to customize the way attribute value are retrieved outside the PEP's Request.

-.. * Request filter: to customize the processing of individual decision requests;
+.. * Request preprocessor: to customize the processing of individual decision requests;
 .. * Combining algorithms: Additional alg profile

 Attribute Datatype extensions
 #############################

 The XACML 3.0 Core standard allows to use extra attribute data types not defined in the standard.
 Before you can use such datatypes in Authzforce API, you must implement and provide it as an Attribute Datatype extension, or get it from a third party as such; and then you deploy it on Authzforce server and enable it on a specific domain.
-The AuthZForce project also provides a separate Datatype extension example for documentation and testing purposes.
+The AuthzForce project also provides a separate Datatype extension example for documentation and testing purposes.
 If you wish to make your own Attribute Datatype extension, read on the next section.
-If you wish to test the example provided by AuthZForce or if you have another one ready for use, you may jump to the section `Integrating an Attribute Datatype extension into AuthZForce Server`_.
+If you wish to test the example provided by AuthzForce or if you have another one ready for use, you may jump to the section `Integrating an Attribute Datatype extension into AuthzForce Server`_.

 Making an Attribute Datatype extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The steps to make your own Attribute Datatype extension for AuthZForce go as follows:
+The steps to make your own Attribute Datatype extension for AuthzForce go as follows:

 #.
 Create a Maven project with ``jar`` packaging type and following Maven dependency: